livechat/livechat-public-docs/site/content/agent-chat-api/api-reference.md

 This documentation describes version **v3.0** of agent-api.

+**This API is experimental and WILL change over time.
+It's available only as an early access for some developers.**

 <div class="callout type-info">Throughout the text we will use the term <strong>"client"</strong> to describe a service (an application, a script, an integration, etc.) which uses LiveChat Agent API.</div>

 ## Web API